 Taking a Break from Mainstream Doctors

-Shortly after the new year in 2011, I stopped seeing mainstream doctors for a year when a low-level neurologist at John’s Hopkins, who wouldn’t listen to what I had to say, told me as he walked out of the room, “You better hope you’re psychosomatic or you have an incurable disease.”
+Shortly after the new year in 2011, I stopped seeing mainstream doctors for a year.
+In January, I finally got an appointment at John’s Hopkins.
+It, unfortunately, was the worst experience with a medical professional, ever.
+The neurologist I saw rude, condescending, wouldn’t listen to what I had to say.
+I got upset and insisted that it wasn’t stress, and he told me as he walked out of the room, “You better hope you’re psychosomatic or you have an incurable disease.”

 I didn’t need any more negativity, and I was tired of these specialist doctors treating me like I was an idiot when it came to my own body.